Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Poisoning

 Several poisons and toxins can cause shaking in Pomeranians.
-Some toxins, such as chocolate, may be harmless to us but poisonous to your pets.
-Other poisoning symptoms include depression, disorientation, drooling, vomiting, and diarrhea.
-Call the vet immediately if you notice these symptoms in your Pomeranian.
+Some human foods, such as chocolate, are poisonous to dogs.
+Besides shaking, the other signs of poisoning include depression, disorientation, drooling, vomiting, and diarrhea.
+Call the vet immediately if you notice these signs in your Pomeranian.

 4. Nausea

-Pomeranians can get nausea for several reasons, including medication, overeating, or eating the wrong thing.
+Pomeranians can get nausea for several reasons, including medication, overeating, or eating the wrong substance.
 Nausea can also develop from liver and kidney diseases.
-Other symptoms of nausea include drooling more than usual, lip smacking, and listlessness.
+Other signs of nausea include drooling more than usual, lip smacking, and listlessness.
 You need to figure out why your dog is nauseous.
-If your dog is nauseous suddenly and you can’t figure out why take them to the vet immediately.
+If your dog is nauseous suddenly and you can’t figure out why, take them to the vet immediately.

 5. Stress and anxiety